dustinpfister/hexo_sitesource/source/_posts/phaser-getting-started.md

 ## Why Phaser?

 For one it is popular, and thus also well supported.
-Also so far it seems to have all the features I can think of that I would want if I where to ask the time to write my own framework, which I am not going to do.
+Also so far it seems to have all the features I can think of that I would want if I where to take the time to write my own framework, which I am not going to do.
 Speaking of not making a game framework, yes that is the major reason why I have been looking into phaser.
-I have nothing against the other mindset about this, there are good reason to write everything from the floor up, but the appeal here is of course to save time.
+I have nothing against the other mindset about this, there are good reasons to write everything from the floor up, but the appeal here is of course to save time.

 ## Getting started with phaser, node.js, and hapi

-So phaser has there [own getting started tutorial](http://phaser.io/tutorials/getting-started) that you might also want to try.
-With me I am using [node.js](https://nodejs.org/en/), and the [hapi framework](https://hapijs.com/) with the [inert plugin](https://www.npmjs.com/package/inert) to get up and running with server a simple static site locally on my computer.
-I am not doing anything fancy with my front end for now, aside from just having phaser dropped in a js folder in the public folder of my phaser demos project.
-This post will just be an outline on how to go about doing just that.
+So phaser has their [own getting started tutorial](http://phaser.io/tutorials/getting-started) that you might also want to try.
+With me I am using [node.js](https://nodejs.org/en/), and the [hapi framework](https://hapijs.com/) with the [inert plugin](https://www.npmjs.com/package/inert) to get up and running with a simple static site running locally on my computer.
+I am not doing anything fancy with my front end for now, I just want something that is a collection of phaser demos to play around with, and write blog posts about.

-If what I am talking about doe not sound good for you, no problem just use whatever means you need to serve up what you will be working on via http&#58;&#47;&#47; rather than file&#58;&#47;&#47;
+If what I am talking about is not sounding good for you, no problem just use whatever means you need to serve up what you will be working on via http&#58;&#47;&#47; rather than file&#58;&#47;&#47;

 ## Setting up the static server

-I have written a full post on [how to do this](/2017/10/01/hapi-static-file-server/), you may have another node.js solution for this, or something involving a completely different environment for hosting a static site.
-However with my phaser demos I have gone in this direction.
+I have written a full post on [how to do this](/2017/10/01/hapi-static-file-server/), I might have another node.js solution for this, or something involving a completely different environment for hosting a static site.
+However with my phaser demos I have gone in this direction as of this writing.

 ## Save the trouble of writing things over again